nuptechs/NuP-est/replit.md

 The client is built with React 18, TypeScript, and Vite.
 It utilizes `wouter` for routing, TanStack Query for server state management, and shadcn/ui with Radix UI primitives and Tailwind CSS for styling.
 React Hook Form with Zod handles form validation.
 The UI is profile-driven, adapting to user study patterns, and features a centralized dashboard with a guided setup flow.
 A unified design system ensures consistency across spacing, typography, colors, and components, inspired by modern design patterns (Notion/Linear/Figma style).
 All 17 application pages have been redesigned for a professional user experience.
 Features like rich Markdown content rendering with syntax highlighting and intelligent semantic highlighting are integrated into components like Flashcards to enhance academic content presentation.

 **Reusable UI Components:**
 - `Hint` component (`client/src/components/ui/hint.tsx`): Encapsulated tooltip system based on Radix UI, providing accessible hints with configurable positioning, delays, and animations.
-Used throughout the app for contextual information.
+Minimalista e moderno, integrado com sistema de configuração centralizado.
+- Hints Configuration (`client/src/config/hints.ts`): Sistema centralizado para manter todas as mensagens de hints da aplicação, facilitando tradução, atualização e consistência.

 ## Backend Architecture